HimanshuAroraDb/pyspark-craftsmanship/README.md

 To build a wheel package: `poetry build`

 To run pyspark jobs locally: `poetry run spark-submit --packages io.delta:delta-core_2.12:1.0.0 --py-files dist/jobs-0.1.0-py3-none-any.whl jobs/bronze.py`

-To run all the job as pipeline on Databricks execute following steps:
- - Import `data_pipeline_notebook.py` file as notebook on Databricks.
- - Make sure to change the input & output path configurations in settings.toml file according to your cloud settings.
- - Once the configurations are set accordingly then run the CI/CD pipeline so that the recent wheel can be deployed to dbfs.
- - As you set input/output paths also make sure your cluster have necessary permission to access those paths (either via passthrough or via mounting using a service principal or an access key for example).
- - Install project's wheel package available on dbfs as a library on your cluster.
- - Don't forget to set `ENV_FOR_DYNACONF=production` env variable in your cluster conf to actiave production configuration settings.
- - Now you are good to go, so either run your notebook interactively or schedule it as a cron job taking in account the above steps.